 Courtney Allison Moulton was born in Texas and grew up in Michigan, where she spent a lifetime studying ancient civilizations and writing about magic and monsters.
 Her debut novel ANGELFIRE, a bestselling Indie Next List Pick with high-octane action hailed as unimpeachable by Publishers Weekly, was published when she was just 24 years old.

-I was born in Austin, Texas on August 18, 1986 and moved to Michigan when I was a small child.
+I was born in Austin, Texas and grew up in Michigan.
 I am proud of my Mediterranean ethnicity (my father’s family is Southern French and my mother’s is Sicilian, North African, Greek, and Syrian-Lebanese).
-I was fascinated by my family’s history and read everything I could about Ancient Mediterranean civilizations.
-My childhood and teen years were well-spent at horse shows and I grew up on a Northern Michigan lake.
-My voracious reading habits started with Goosebumps books, Nancy Drew mysteries, and world history books.
-When I’m not writing or reading, you can probably find me logged into World of Warcraft running keys or playing Final Fantasy XIV.
+Fascinated by my family’s history, I read everything I could about Ancient Mediterranean civilizations.
+My childhood and teen years were well-spent at horse shows around the country and I grew up on a Northern Michigan lake.
+My voracious reading habits started with the Goosebumps series, Nancy Drew mysteries, and world history books.
+I found Tailchaser’s Song by Tad Williams in a grocery store when I was a kid and it launched my love for fantasy books.
+As a teen I discovered The Lord of the Rings and the urban fantasy genre.
+When I’m not writing or reading, you can find me logged into World of Warcraft running mythic+ keys or playing Final Fantasy XIV with friends.

 In November 2008, when I was 22, my first attempt at NaNoWriMo resulted in my debut novel ANGELFIRE.
-A few months later, my agent sold that trilogy to Katherine Tegen Books, an imprint of HarperCollins.
-ANGELFIRE, an Indie Next List Pick, released in February of 2011 when I was 24, earning critical praise, and I embarked on two national book tours.
+A few weeks later, my agent sold that trilogy to Katherine Tegen Books, an imprint of HarperCollins.
+ANGELFIRE, an Indie Next List Pick, released in February of 2011 when I was 24 and earned critical praise.
 In a sea of Young Adult paranormal romance, ANGELFIRE was the first of its kind, with high-octane action hailed as unimpeachable by Publishers Weekly.